KostasTem/Theater_Ticketing_System_Angular/README.md

 # Theater Ticketing System Angular

 This project is a frontend for a system that provides users the ability to book tickets for theater performances.
+The backend Spring Boot API can be found [here](https://github.com/KostasTem/Theater_Ticketing_System_API).

 To run this project require a Google OAuth2 Client ID to be placed in the login.component.ts file and private and public pem keys to be placed in a folder named ssl at the top level of the project.